scalaz/scalaz/doc/DeveloperGuide.md

 `scala.math.BigInt` => `scalaz.std.math.bigInt`
 `java.math.BigInteger` => `scalaz.std.java.math.bigInteger`

-In the file `ClassifiedType.scala`, define the trait `ClassifiedTypeInstances`, and mix it into a) an object `classifiedType`, and b) `scalaz.std.AllInstances`.
+In the file `ClassifiedType.scala`, define the class `ClassifiedTypeInstances`, and mix it into a) an object `classifiedType`, and b) `scalaz.std.AllInstances`.

 In some cases, a group of related type class instances may be defined in a single file, such as for `AnyVals` or `TupleN`.